ashbb/sudoku_on_shoes/README.md

 Change log
 ----------
+May 16th, 2009: Merged Sudoku Generator created by Michael Uplawski. (v0.5)
 May 13th, 2009: Improved to save/load/edit the solution data.
 Added the page as not found solution. (v0.4)
 May 08th, 2009: Added making puzzle function and refactored overall.
 Updated snapshot pic. (v0.3)
 May 07th, 2009: Added selecting puzzle file function and three more puzzle files.
 Updated snapshot pic. (v0.2a)